shader-slang/shader-slang.github.io/_posts/2024-11-20-theres-a-lot-going-on-with-slang.md

 ### WebGPU Support

 But Metal Shading Language is not the only new backend, Slang can now also [compile to WGSL](https://shader-slang.com/slang/user-guide/wgsl-target-specific) for WebGPU!
 WebGPU is the latest graphics API for the web, providing high-performance and flexible access to GPU capabilities.
-With Slang's new WebGPU support, developers can now compile and run Slang shaders directly in the browser,making it easier than ever to create immersive and interactive web experiences.
+With Slang's new WebGPU support, developers can now compile and run Slang shaders directly in the browser, making it easier than ever to create immersive and interactive web experiences.

 ### Live Playground